Ahmad Ibn al-Qadi

 Shihab al-Din abu l-‘Abbas Ahmad ibn Mohammed ibn Mohammed ibn Ahmed ibn Ali ibn 'Abd ar-Rahman ibn Abi'l-'Afiyya al-Miknasi az-Zanati (ابن القاضي المكناسي), known simply as Ahmad ibn al-Qadi or Ibn al-Qadi (1552/1553–1616), was a Moroccan polygraph.
 He was the leading writer from Ahmad al-Mansur's court in Morocco next to Abd al-Aziz al-Fishtali.
-He was also a renowned judge and mathematician.

 Biography

 Ahmad ibn al-Qadi was born in Fez in 1552/1553.
 His family was called the Ibn al-Qadi, a Berber family that belonged to the Miknasa tribe, a tribe of the Zenata confederation.
 Their ancestor was the Miknasi tribal chief, Musa ibn Abi al-Afiya.
 Several members of this family were established in Fez and Meknes.
 The Ibn al-qadi family gave birth to distinguished people, who, during the previous centuries, had held high political or religious offices and had become famous as islamic scholars.

-Ahmad Ibn al-Qadi studied with Abd al-Wahid al-Sijilmasi, the famous Moroccan mufti and Ahmad Baba al Massufi.
-The jurisdiction of Salé was assigned to him.
-At the age of 34 he undertook a journey to the east, but his ship was captured by Christian pirates.
-Ibn al-Qadi spent eleven months in captivity and was released thanks to sultan Ahmad al-Mansur who paid as ransom the equivalent of 20 thousand ounces of gold.